Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes

 \subsection{The Modified Gaussian Unitary Ensembles}

 Let $\X$ be a Polish space equipped with some reference measure $d\mu$.
 In the sequel, we will only be interested in the two cases $\X=\R$ or the unit circle $\T$ equipped with the Lebesgue measure.
-A point process is as a random measure on $\X$ of the form $\Xi = \sum \delta_{X_i}$.
-The support of the measure $\Xi$ is the random object of interests, it is called a point configuration $(X_i)$ and we assume it has neither double point nor accumulation point.
+A point process is a random measure on $\X$ of the form $\Xi = \sum \delta_{X_i}$.
+The support of the measure $\Xi$ is the random object of interest, it is called a point configuration $\{X_i\}$ and we suppose that it has neither double points nor accumulation points.
 Point processes are usually described by their correlation functions $\rho_k(x_1,\dots,x_k)$ which are characterized by

-for any measurable continuous function $g:\X\to\C$ with compact support.
+for any measurable bounded function $g:\X\to\C$ with compact support.
 A point process is called determinantal if its correlation functions exist and satisfy the identity

-Hence a determinantal process is characterized by its {\bf correlation kernel} $K:\X\times\X\to\R$ and we will denote by $\mathbb{E}_K$ the corresponding probability measure on the space of point configurations.
-One generally assumes that $K$ defines an integral operator $\K$ on $L^2(\X,d\mu)$ which is locally of trace class and in such case equation (\ref{point_process}) can be seen as the Fredholm determinant,
+Hence a determinantal process is characterized by its correlation kernel $K:\X\times\X\to\R$ and we will denote by $\mathbb{E}_K$ the corresponding probability measure on the space of point configurations.
+One generally assumes that $K$ defines an integral operator $\K$ on $L^2(\X,d\mu)$ which is locally of trace class and then the RHS of equation (\ref{point_process}) is a Fredholm determinant:

-In most cases the operator $\K$ is self-adjoint (although there are natural examples of non-Hermitian determinant processes, such as the deformed GUE studied in~\cite{DJ_14}).
-Then, the kernel $K$ defines a determinantal process if and only if all the eigenvalues of the operator $\K$ lies in $[0,1]$.
+In most cases, the operator $\K$ is self-adjoint (although there are natural examples of non-Hermitian determinantal processes, such as the deformed GUE studied in~\cite{DJ_14}) and its kernel $K$ defines a determinantal process if and only if all the eigenvalues of the operator $\K$ lie in $[0,1]$.
 These facts are well-known and we refer to~\cite{ HKPV_06,Johansson_05,Soshnikov_00b} for different introductions to the theory of (determinantal) point processes and to the survey~\cite{Borodin_11} for an overview of some applications.
 In this paper we will investigate examples of determinantal processes with correlation kernels of the general form